 Cats and Fireworks

 Halloween, Bonfire Night (that now rolls into Bonfire Week) and even New Years Eve – there’s something special about watching fireworks with loved ones, all wrapped up in the cold.
-Our kitty’s, however, do not appreciate fireworks this year nor any previous years!
+Cats and fireworks, however, do not go hand-in-hand this year nor any previous years!
 With super-sensitive hearing and connecting loud noise with danger, there’s no surprise they can become irked.
 So listen to their behaviour, needs and get prepared with our tips below for when things go bump in the night…

 In the run-up to firework season…